Frequently Asked Questions ( FAQs )

 کُنْتُ کَنْزًا مَخْفِیًا فَاَ حْبَبْتُ اَنْ اُعْرَفَ فَخَلَقْتُ الْخَلْق

-Meaning: “I was a hidden treasure, I desired to be recognized.
+Meaning: “I was a hidden treasure, I desired to be recognised.
 Thus I created all the creatures for my recognition (only)”.

 It is not correct that no one can find a true and perfect Murshid.
 Moreover, a perfect spiritual guide is always present in every age to guide the true believers (Mumin).
-Therefore, he guide devotees how to get closeness of Allah.
-In fact, problem lies within us, as we never wish to find Allah.
+Therefore, he guides devotees to get closeness of Allah.
+In fact, problem lies within us, as we don’t truly want to find Allah.
 Rather we always demand the pleasures of this world and the heaven.
 Therefore, everyone finds a Murshid according to his/her intentions.
 Those who truly want Allah are never misguided because Allah has promised to guide them Himself.
 As Allah says:

-Meaning: “And those who struggle (for my closeness), I certainly guide them (Myself) in my way”.
+Meaning: “And those who struggle (for my closeness), I certainly guide them (Myself) in My way”.
+(Al-Ankabut : 69)

 So the first step while finding a spiritual guide is to purify one’s own intentions.
 Secondly, the disciples of a spiritual guide are the proof and witness to the status of spiritual guide.
 If they claim that they have found Allah then it is a proof that their Murshid is perfect.

-Q. What references do we get about Oath of Allegiance ( Bayat ) from Quran and Sunnah?
+What references do we get about Oath of Allegiance (Bayat) from Quran and Sunnah?